unknowntrojan/binja_coolsigmaker/README.md

 ## How to install

-**Currently, binaryninjacore-sys does not support LLVM 18.
-Use LLVM 16 or 17. https://github.com/Vector35/binaryninja-api/issues/5390**

 1. Download the platform-appropriate binary from release section
 2. Place the binary in your Binary Ninja installation's plugin folder